-Dear Mamas, It is Okay to Slow Down.
+It is Okay to Slow Down

-Dear Mamas, The sun is rising, and what a magnificent sight it is.
+The sun is rising, and what a magnificent sight it is.
 The sun will set today as well, and the cycle will continue tomorrow.
 It is within these hours of daylight, and so often into the darkness, that we mothers struggle.
 We willing take part in the competition of motherhood, often without the knowledge of joining the invisible team.
 There is a uniform of yoga pants and mom buns for the ‘B-Team’ and ballet flats, jeans, and make-up for the All-Stars.
 And the yearning to make it to the All-Star squad tends to run deep.

 We often over-buy, over-protect, and over-schedule our lives, but are we under-experiencing?

-Yes, we are.
-Most of us are anyway.
+Most of us are.
 While we are busy ‘doing,’ our babies are busy living.
 We are present, but we are busy.
-IT IS OKAY TO SLOW DOWN.

-We may still see the sun rise, the sun set, and several hours of the darkness, as we are mothers and this is what we do.
-BUT, mamas, we can LIVE through these moments.
-We can notice the changing colors of the sky; we can inhale the changing of the seasons; we can let go of the struggle and truly experience this stage of life.
+The yoga pants and mom buns can still be worn but without the jealousy of those who made the All-Star team.
+Because, mamas, when you slow down and live life with your children, you learn that they are your teammates.
+This family that you helped create is worth slowing down for.
+You may still see the sunrise, the sunset, and several hours of the darkness, as you are a mother and this is what mothers do, but, mamas, you can live in these moments.
+You can notice the changing colors of the sky; you can inhale the changing of the seasons; you can let go of the struggle and truly experience this stage of life.